-Notice of 2022 Annual Meeting of Shareholders
+Notice of 2023 Annual Meeting of Shareholders

-Proxy Solicited by Board of Directors for Annual Meeting - April 12, 2022
+Proxy Solicited by Board of Directors for Annual Meeting - April 17, 2023

-Jack C. Johnson and Kevin J. Sauder, or either of them, each with the power of substitution and to vote as noted herein, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Shareholders of Farmers & Merchants Bancorp, Inc. to be held virtually, on Tuesday, April 12, 2022, at 1:30PM (local time), and at any adjournments thereof, and to vote as noted herein.
-By appointing the above named persons as proxy for me, I give them the right to vote cumulatively in the election of directors and to cast the number of votes among the nominees indicated in such proportion as they shall deem appropriate, in their sole discretion, unless I have withheld my vote for any nominee, in which case votes shall not be cast for that person.
-This proxy revokes all prior proxies given by the undersigned.
+Jack C. Johnson and Kevin J. Sauder, or either of them, each with the power of substitution and to vote as noted herein, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would posses.
+If personally present, at the Annual Meeting of Shareholders of Farmers & Merchants Bancorp, Inc. to be held at the Corporate Headquarters, 307 Namb Delance St., Archold, Obie 45502 are Microley, April W, 2023, at 120PM local time), and at any adjournments thereic, and to vote as noted herein, by appliciting the above named persons as proving from J, where the index of the vote coundinater in the decision and to call the named or the nominees indicated in such proprints as they shall deen appropriate, in their sole discretion, unless I have withheld my vote for any nominee, in which case votes shall not be cast for that person.
+This proxy revokes all prior provides given by the undersigned.

-This proxy is solicited by the Board of Directors and, unless a choice is specified, confers authority to vote: "FOR" all nominees identified under Proposal 1 and "FOR" Proposal 2.
-If any other business is presented at the meeting, this proxy shall be voted in accordance with the recommendations of management.
-All shares represented by properly executed proxies will be voted as directed.
-This proxy may be revoked prior to its exercise by either written notice or personally at the meeting or by a subsequently dated proxy.
+This pracy is solicited by the Board of Directors and, unless a choice is specified, confers authority to vote: "FOR" all nominees identified under Proposal 1 and "FOR" Proposals 2, 4, 5 and 6 and for "3 TORIS" on Proposal 3.1 any other business is presented at the meeting, this proxy shall be voted in accordance with the recommendations of management.
+All shares represented by property executed proxies will be voted as direct.
+This proxy must be revoked prior to its searcise by other written notece or personally at the meeting of the accordance with the recommendations of management.
+All shares represented by property executed proxies will be voted as direct.
+This proxy must be revoked prior to its searcise by other written notece or personally at the meeting of the accordance to the searce of the prior of the accordance of the second prior of the accordance of the accordance of the accordance of the second prior of the accordance of

-(Items to be voted appear on reverse side)
+(items to be voted appear on reverse side)